 The flip side to having so much borrowing power is that you can blow up your trading account if you go about it the wrong way.

 That’s the Darwinism behind capitalism – the capable traders win, and the incompetent traders lose.
-It’s the law of the jungle.
+It’s the law of nature.

 Good traders use leverage to advance their goals, while bad traders use leverage to speed up their demise.

 Later on in this guide, I'll show you how to use leverage responsibly in your Forex trading business.

 One of the biggest risks of running a traditional business is that you personally stand to lose more than your initial investment.

 If your brick-and-mortar business doesn’t work out for any reason, you may be personally liable for the debts of your business.